NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: The Algorithm

 \subsection{Amplitudes to Probabilities}

 Given the inner amplitude in the tilde basis (without the $\theta_{23}$ and $\delta$ rotation) for one layer, we next combine the amplitudes through each layer in the Earth.
-We also consider that the trajectories may start in the atmosphere and that the detector may be inside the Earth's crust.
+We also consider that the trajectories may start in the atmosphere and that the detector may be located inside the Earth.